Optimal Inference of the Mean Outcome under Optimal Treatment Regime: Methodology

 \subsection{Proposed Method: Adaptive Smoothing}

 Built on the smoothing estimator, we introduce the proposed method, adaptive smoothing, for inference on $V_0$, the mean outcome under OTR.
 The key element of the proposed method is an adaptive adjustment of the asymmetric tuning parameter $t_0$ to minimize the variance, or equivalently, optimize the efficiency in the smoothing estimator $\widehat{V}_s$ in Eq. \eqref{smoothing-estimator}.
-For simplicity, we focus on the case of homoscedasticity that conditional on the baseline covariate $\mathbf{X}$, the outcome under treatment and that under control have the same variance almost surely as stated in Assumption \ref{A8}, while similar optimal method and theory can be established in the general case allowing heteroscedasticity and the details are included in Section D of the supplementary material.
+For simplicity, we focus on the case of homoscedasticity that conditional on the baseline covariate $\mathbf{X}$, the outcome under treatment and that under control have the same variance with probability tending to 1 as stated in Assumption \ref{A8}, while similar optimal method and theory can be established in the general case allowing heteroscedasticity and the details are included in Section A.12 and Section D of the supplementary material.

-\begin{assumption}[Homoscedasticity] $P\left(\operatorname{Var}(Y|\mathbf{X},A=1)=\operatorname{Var}(Y|\mathbf{X},A=0)\right)=1$. \end{assumption}
+\begin{Assumption}[Homoscedasticity] $P\left(\operatorname{Var}(Y|\mathbf{X},A=1)=\operatorname{Var}(Y|\mathbf{X},A=0)\right)=1$. \end{Assumption}

 Under Assumption \ref{A8}, the nonregular part of the asymptotic variance of the smoothing estimator $\widehat{V}_s$ in Theorem \ref{thm1} is equal to $E u(X,t_0)$ where

 and given the baseline covariate $\mathbf{X}$, the minimizer of Eq. \eqref{quadraticminimizer} w.r.t $t_0$ is